MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 The `pool` keyword specifies which [pool](agents/pools-queues.md) to use for a job of the pipeline.
 A `pool` specification also holds information about the job's strategy for running.

+::: moniker range=">azure-devops-2020"
-You can specify a pool at the pipeline
+You can specify a pool at the pipeline or job level.
-::: moniker range=">azure-devops-2019"
-, stage,
 :::moniker-end

+::: moniker range="<=azure-devops-2020"
-or job level.
+You can specify a pool at the pipeline, stage, or job level.
+:::moniker-end

 The pool specified at the lowest level of the hierarchy is used to run the job.